 In 1900, the city constructed a steam-driven plant on a site in the 500 block of Russell Street, and immediately began to enlarge the electric distribution system.
 At that time, the city had a population of less than 5,000 people.
 The City of Fayetteville operated this electric plant for about five years.

 At this time, all the generating equipment was overloaded.
 The Commission signed a contract with Henry T. Dechert, Philadelphia, Pennsylvania, Trustee for the Fayetteville Traction and Power Company, for the purchase of power.
 Mr. Dechert agreed to increase the generation capacity at Manchester and at Fayetteville.
-Before this was accomplished, the Commission canceled the contract with Mr. Dechert and contracted with Carolina Power & Light Company (now Progress Energy) for the purchase of electric power.
-Since that time, Progress Energy has remained the principle source of power for Fayetteville although the City has continued to own and operate its own distribution system through the years.
+Before this was accomplished, the Commission canceled the contract with Mr. Dechert and contracted with Carolina Power & Light Company (now Duke Energy Progress) for the purchase of electric power.
+Since that time, Progress Energy has remained the principle source of power for Fayetteville, although the City has continued to own and operate its own distribution system through the years.

 Between 1976 and 1980, PWC installed eight peak-shaving gas turbine generators capable of producing 200 megawatts (MW) of electricity.
 In 1988, six of these units were converted to a combined-cycle steam mode which increased generating capacity by approximately 65 MW, for a total of 265 MW of generating capacity.
 In 1993, a thermal energy storage (ice storage) system was added to the plant for cooling the gas turbines in the summer peak season.
 When in service, this system enables the plant to operate at its full capacity of 265 MW even during the summer months.
-This is one of the largest thermal energy storage plants in the world with 4.6 million gallons of ice storage capacity.
+This is one of the largest thermal energy storage plants in the world, with 4.6 million gallons of ice storage capacity.
 This plant is now known as the Butler-Warner Electric Generation Plant, in honor of Robert H. Butler and James R. Warner, former chairmen of the Commission.
-As part of the long term power supply strategy of PWC, the Butler-Warner plant is currently operating under a Power Sales Agreement with Progress Energy (now Duke Energy) to provide an additional source of revenue which can be used to offset the effect of power cost increases.